Outreach-Organization/AgeoX-Docs/src/app/docs/competition/page.md

     description: The Sorghum Prediction Challenge
 ---

-# 🚀 Fine-Tuning Machine Learning Models for Peak Performance
+# Fine-Tuning Machine Learning Models for Peak Performance

 Let's make this activity competitive!
 Do you and your team have what it takes to create a model that most accurately predicts plant traits of our sorghum?
-Compete with peers to develop the most accurate prediction using real-world climate data and soil conditions.
+Compete with your peers to develop the most accurate prediction using real-world climate data and soil conditions.

 ---